malva-ot/nomo/nomo-intro.md

 A second illustration emphasizes that the identity of a glyph is independent of where it is found within a string.

 Imagine a sequence of index cards.
-On the bottom of each card, a natural number is printed.
+On the bottom of each card, a different symbol is printed.
 On the top a glyph is printed.

 ```
 Glyph    A     A     A     A
 ------  ---   ---   ---   ---
-Card #   1     2     3     4
+Card     ♠     ♥     ♦     ♣
 ```

 Understanding the glyphs as a Nomo string, we have the sequence `( A, A, A, A )`, or four consecutive capital Latin letter "A"s.

 The cards themselves can be reordered in any of `4!` = 24 permutations.
 Regardless, because the same glyph is printed on each card, the resulting string of glyphs remains `( A, A, A, A )`.

 By definition, all 24 of these sequences are in Nomo the **same** string.
-The additional context denoted by the number on the bottom of each card is strictly out of scope.
-Any system of pattern recognition that recognizes that `A` is the only glyph used, but somehow also distinguishes `A-on-card-1` from `A-on-card-2`, is incompatible with Nomo.
+The additional context denoted by the symbol on the bottom of each card, which does allow us to distinguish one card from another, is strictly out of scope for evaluating the glyphs themselves.
+Any system of pattern recognition that recognizes that `A` is the only glyph used, but somehow also distinguishes `A-on-♥` from `A-on-♦`, is incompatible with Nomo.

 ### 4.2 Violations and resolutions